MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/architecture.md

 ---
-description: How does `get-starknet` interact with MetaMask.
+description: How `get-starknet` interacts with MetaMask.
 sidebar_position: 2
 ---